tjFogarty/tj-ie/src/site/posts/diy-rss-feed-reader.md

 ## Front-end

 So this is where it gets far less specific.
 The means are there to get the data, now it’s a matter of how to display it.
-For me, I used Vue and hosted it using {% external-link "https://codepen.io/pro/projects", "CodePen Projects" %}.
-You can have a look at {% external-link "https://github.com/tjFogarty/feeds-app-fe", "the source" %} and {% external-link "https://codepen.io/tjFogarty/project/full/ZPqnVe/", "the demo" %} if you’re interested.
+For me, I used Vue and hosted it using [CodePen Projects](https://codepen.io/pro/projects).
+You can have a look at [the source](https://github.com/tjFogarty/feeds-app-fe) and [the demo](https://codepen.io/tjFogarty/project/full/ZPqnVe/) if you’re interested.
 I mostly work with React, so any chance I get to use Vue I usually take it.

 It was a pretty fun weekend project and it gave me the chance to play with some technologies that I otherwise wouldn’t get to use.
 I treat these projects like a playground for some interesting tech I want to learn while also solving a problem for myself.
 I wanted an RSS reader that I could tinker with, so now it’s there.
 I’ll probably keep iterating on it, but it raised an interesting thought for me: I spend my life building things for clients to solve their problems.
 Why not build something for myself, and sort my own stuff out?